CumulusNetworks/docs/content/cumulus-netq-411/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 1. In the workbench header, select {{<img src="/images/netq/validation-icon.svg" height="18" width="18">}} **Validation**, then **Create a validation**.
 Choose whether the on-demand validation should run on all devices or on specific {{<link title="Device Groups" text="device groups">}}.

-2. Select the protocols or services you want to validate, then click **Next**.

-   This example has BGP selected and displays the 8 checks that NetQ runs during a BGP validation:

-   {{<figure src="/images/netq/validate-network-bgp.png" width="1100">}}
+2. Select the protocols or services you want to include as part of the validation.
+All tests that comprise the check are included by default, but you can select an individual test to exclude it from the validation check.
+Hover over an individual test and select **Customize** to configure filters which can exclude individual devices from the validation.
+Then click **Next**.

+   {{<figure src="/images/netq/create-val-411.png" width="1100" alt="">}}

 3. Select **Now** and specify a workbench: